Dayton Public Schools Media Policy

 - to whom the reporter wants to talk

 - for what reason

-The Office of Strategic Communication, working with the media representative and the principal, will attempt to work out a schedule agreeable to all concerned for a school visit and interview.
+The Public Information Office, working with the media representative and the principal, will attempt to work out a schedule agreeable to all concerned for a school visit and interview.

-If a principal has not received prior notification from the Office of Strategic Communication, that a reporter will be contacting the building, the principal must refer the inquiry back to the Office of Strategic Communication immediately.
+If a principal has not received prior notification from the Public Information Office, that a reporter will be contacting the building, the principal must refer the inquiry back to the Public Information Office immediately.
 The principal may then proceed to talk with the reporter if he or she wishes.
-In order for the strategic communication office staff to assist you in the aftermath of the story, it is important that the principal inform the Office of Strategic Communication of the results of the interview.
+In order for the Public Information Office staff to assist you in the aftermath of the story, it is important that the principal inform the Public Information Office of the results of the interview.

-This second type of inquiry can often be the most difficult to set up for two reasons: (1) the nature of the reporter's story might concern an aspect of school the principal may not want to discuss, and (2) the Office of Strategic Communication is often asked to help a reporter meet a deadline that conflicts with the school schedule.
+This second type of inquiry can often be the most difficult to set up for two reasons: (1) the nature of the reporter's story might concern an aspect of school the principal may not want to discuss, and (2) the Public Information Office is often asked to help a reporter meet a deadline that conflicts with the school schedule.